89.1201 - State Policy (Updated February 10, 2025)

 Source: The provisions of this §89.1235 adopted to be effective September 1, 1996, 21 TexReg 5700; amended to be effective May 28, 2012, 37 TexReg 3822; amended to be effective July 15, 2018, 43 TexReg 4731.

-(a) The parent shall be notified in English and the parent's primary language that their child has been identified as an emergent bilingual student and recommended for placement in the required bilingual education or English as a second language (ESL) program using the Texas Education Agency (TEA)-developed identification and placement letter.
-The parent shall be provided information describing the bilingual education or ESL program recommended, its benefits and goals, and its being an integral part of the school program to ensure that the parent understands the purposes and content of the program and their parental rights.
-Procedures for parental approval include the following.
+(1) The parent shall be notified in English and the parent's home language that their child has been identified as an emergent bilingual (EB) student and recommended for placement in the required bilingual or English as a second language (ESL) program using the Texas Education Agency (TEA)-developed identification and approval of placement letter.

-(b) The school district shall use the TEA-developed letter to give written notification to the student's parent of the student's reclassification as English proficient and acquire written approval for his or her exit from the bilingual education or ESL program as required under Texas Education Code, §29.056(a).
-Students meeting reclassification criteria who have been recommended for exit by the language proficiency assessment committee (LPAC) may only exit the bilingual education or ESL program with parental approval.
-Parental approval is also required for students participating in a dual language immersion program who have met reclassification criteria and for whom the LPAC has recommended continued program participation as an English proficient student.
+(1) The school district shall use the TEA-developed parent notification of reclassification and approval of program exit letter to give written notification to the student's parent of the student's reclassification as English proficient and acquire written approval for their exit from the bilingual or ESL program as required under Texas Education Code, §29.056(a).

-(c) The parent of a student enrolled in a school district that is required to offer bilingual education or ESL programs may appeal to the commissioner of education if the school district fails to comply with the law or the rules.
-Appeals shall be filed in accordance with Chapter 157 of this title (relating to Hearings and Appeals).
+(1) The parent of a student enrolled in a school district that is required to offer bilingual or ESL programs may appeal to the commissioner of education if the school district fails to comply with the law or the rules.

 Statutory Authority: The provisions of this §89.1240 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.

-Source: The provisions of this §89.1240 adopted to be effective September 1, 1996, 21 TexReg 5700; amended to be effective April 18, 2002, 27 TexReg 3107; amended to be effective May 28, 2012, 37 TexReg 3822; amended to be effective July 15, 2018, 43 TexReg 4731; amended to be effective April 14, 2020, 45 TexReg 2415.
+Source: The provisions of this §89.1240 adopted to be effective September 1, 1996, 21 TexReg 5700; amended to be effective April 18, 2002, 27 TexReg 3105; amended to be effective May 28, 2012, 37 TexReg 3822; amended to be effective July 15, 2018, 43 TexReg 4731; amended to be effective April 14, 2020, 45 TexReg 2415; amended to be effective August 9, 2023, 48 TexReg 4247; amended to be effective February 10, 2025, 50 TexReg 765.

-(a) School districts shall take all reasonable affirmative steps to assign appropriately certified teachers to the required bilingual education and English as a second language (ESL) programs in accordance with Texas Education Code (TEC), §29.061, concerning bilingual education and ESL program teachers.
-School districts that are unable to secure a sufficient number of appropriately certified bilingual education and/or ESL teachers to provide the required programs may request activation of the appropriate permits in accordance with Chapter 230 of this title (relating to Professional Educator Preparation and Certification).
+(a) School districts shall take all reasonable affirmative steps to assign appropriately certified teachers to the required bilingual and English as a second language (ESL) programs in accordance with Texas Education Code (TEC), §29.061, concerning bilingual and ESL program teachers.
+School districts that are unable to secure a sufficient number of appropriately certified bilingual and/or ESL teachers to provide the required programs may request activation of the appropriate permits in accordance with Chapter 230 of this title (relating to Professional Educator Preparation and Certification).

-(b) School districts that are unable to employ a sufficient number of teachers, including part-time teachers, who meet the requirements of subsection (a) of this section for the bilingual education and ESL programs shall apply on or before November 1 for an exception to the bilingual education program as provided in §89.1207(a) of this title (relating to Bilingual Education Exceptions and English as a Second Language Waivers) or a waiver of the certification requirements in the ESL program as provided in §89.1207(b) of this title as needed.
+(b) School districts that are unable to employ a sufficient number of teachers, including part-time teachers, who meet the requirements of subsection (a) of this section for the bilingual and ESL programs shall apply on or before November 1 for an exception to the bilingual program or a waiver for the ESL program as provided in §89.1207(a) and (b) of this title (relating to Bilingual Exceptions and English as a Second Language Program Waivers).

-(f) The Texas Education Agency shall develop, in collaboration with education service centers, resources for implementing bilingual education and ESL training programs.
+(f) The Texas Education Agency shall develop, in collaboration with education service centers, resources for implementing bilingual and ESL training programs.
+The materials shall provide a framework for:

-(2) affectively, linguistically, and cognitively appropriate instruction in bilingual education and ESL programs in accordance with §89.1210(b)(1)-(3) of this title (relating to Program Content and Design); and
+(2) affectively, linguistically, and cognitively appropriate instruction in bilingual and ESL programs in accordance with §89.1210(b)(1)-(3) of this title (relating to Program Content and Design); and

 (3) developmentally appropriate programs for emergent bilingual students identified with multiple needs and/or exceptionalities.